imohitch/DeepLearningOnAndroid/README.md

 ## Tutorial 2 - Deploying a softmax tensorflow model for MNIST
 This notebook covers
 >* Creating a softmax model for MNIST digits problem
->* Exporting it using the freeze API provided by tensorflow
+>* Export it using the freeze API provided by tensorflow
->* Running MNIST digits recognizer on android and deploying out trained softmax model
+>* Running MNIST digit recognizer on android and deploying our trained softmax model

 ## Tutorial 3a - Deploying a convnet tensorflow model for MNIST
 This notebook covers